 If you request your information via email (or by any other electronic way) we will normally provide the copy of your personal information electronically where we can.
 However, we will discuss with you how you would prefer to receive the copy of your information and explain any reasons if we cannot provide your information in the way you would prefer.

 Charges and refusing requests for personal information

-If we hold information about you that is incorrect, you have the right to have this corrected.
-If we agree that the information is incorrect, we will always correct this information quickly or complete information where appropriate.
-If we do not agree that the information is incorrect, we will record that you have raised a request to have the information altered and that it is in dispute.
+If we hold information about you that is wrong you have the right to have this corrected.
+If we agree that the information is incorrect we will always correct this information quickly or complete information where appropriate.
+If we do not agree that the information is wrong we will record that you have raised a request to have the information altered and that it is in dispute.